Style Guide.

 We also need to make sure inline code looks good, like if I wanted to talk about <span>

-elements or tell you the good news about @tailwindcss/typography
+elements or tell you the good news about @tailwindcss/typography.

 But now we have.
-Please don't use h5
+Please don't use h5 or h6 in your content, Medium only supports two

 heading levels for a reason you animals.